 Make a complaint

-You can make a complaint if your local authority refuse to review their decision, or if you’re unhappy with the way your application has been dealt with.
+You can make a complaint if your local council refuse to review their decision, or if you’re unhappy with the way your application has been dealt with.

 Contact the ombudsman

 If you’re not happy with the response to your complaint, you can phone or write to the Scottish Public Services Ombudsman.

 They’ll take another look at your application, and decide whether your local council made the wrong decision.

 Scottish Public Services Ombudsman